cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

     abortTransactionUnless(!isEmpty(errorReceipt))

     // get current sequence
+    // If counterparty sequence is less than the current sequence, abort transaction since this error receipt is from a previous upgrade
+    // If counterparty sequence is greater than the current sequence, set the current sequence to the counterparty sequence to resync this channelEnd's
+    // upgrade sequence.
-    sequence = provableStore.get(currentSequencePath(portIdentifier, channelIdentifier))
+    currentSequence = provableStore.get(currentSequencePath(portIdentifier, channelIdentifier))
+    abortTransactionUnless(counterpartySequence >= currentSequence)
+    if counterpartySequence > currentSequence {
+        // the counterparty sequence is higher and thus the channel ends are out of sync
+        // setting our sequence to the counterparty sequence will bring the channel ends back in sync provableStore.set(currentSequencePath(portIdentifier, channelIdentifier), counterpartySequence)
+    } else {
+        // current sequence and counterparty sequence are equal so both chains are in sync.
+        // We must increment the sequence to prepare for the next upgrade provableStore.set(currentSequencePath(portIdentifier, channelIdentifier), currentSequence+1)
+    }

     // get underlying connection for proof verification connection = getConnection(currentChannel.connectionIdentifier)
-    // verify that a non-empty error receipt is written to the upgradeError path at the current sequence abortTransactionUnless(verifyChannelUpgradeError(connection, proofHeight, proofUpgradeError, currentChannel.counterpartyPortIdentifier, currentChannel.counterpartyChannelIdentifier, sequence, errorReceipt))
+    // verify that a non-empty error receipt is written to the upgradeError path at the counterparty sequence abortTransactionUnless(verifyChannelUpgradeError(connection, proofHeight, proofUpgradeError, currentChannel.counterpartyPortIdentifier, currentChannel.counterpartyChannelIdentifier, counterpartySequence, errorReceipt))

     // cancel upgrade
     // and restore original conneciton